elastic/logstash/README.md

     make flatjar

+To update a flat jar previously built with 'make flatjar', run:

+    make update-flatjar

 You can build rpms and debs, if you need those.
 Building rpms requires you have [fpm](github.com/jordansissel/fpm), then do this:

     make package